top of page

 LP timetable Nov 24.png

-• An added complication is that, as part of its target 1.5 million new homes, the government has on 12 Dec '24 updated the National Planning Policy Framework (NPPF), the highest level of planning regulations.
+• An added complication is that, as part of its target 1.5 million new homes, the government has in Dec '24 updated the National Planning Policy Framework (NPPF), the highest level of planning regulations.
 A key aspect is the weakening of protections of the Green Belt, and the downgrade of some parts to 'grey belt' (note: the site in Hadley Wood is high performing Green Belt, not 'grey belt').
 As expected, the thousands of comments submitted during the consultation were largely ignored - our comments here.

 Examination & Public Hearings